 - 5.1.
 An adequate and steady supply of aggregate is required to meet anticipated needs of the construction industry and support continued economic growth in Milton Keynes. - 5.2.
-Government guidance (NPPF) requires MPAs to calculate annual aggregate provision on the basis of rolling ten year average sales data and other relevant local information.
-Local information to consider includes: - Housing and infrastructure construction levels, - Population growth, - Current commitments, - Investment opportunities, and - Available resources and constraints. - 5.3.
-The average aggregate sales for sand and gravel for the most recent three year rolling period (2011 2013) is 0.14 Mtpa and for the most recent ten year rolling period (2004 2013) is 0.12 Mtpa.
+Government guidance (NPPF) requires MPAs to calculate annual aggregate provision on the basis of rolling ten-year average sales data and other relevant local information.
+Local information to consider includes: - · Housing and infrastructure construction levels, - Population growth, - Current commitments, - Investment opportunities, and - Available resources and constraints. - 5.3.
+The average aggregate sales for sand and gravel for the most recent three year rolling period (2012 2014) is 0.11Mtpa and for the most recent ten year rolling period (2005 2014) is 0.13Mtpa.
 The sand and gravel provision rate currently being taken forward in the emerging MLP is 0.17Mtpa (based on the three year average sales 2010 2012).
-There are insufficient permitted reserves (as of 31/12/2013) to maintain the government recommended seven year landbank based on this provision rate, however the allocated sites proposed at Draft Plan stage in the MLP (should they be brought forward and be permitted) have the potential to increase the landbank significantly. - 5.4.
+There are insufficient permitted reserves (as of 31/12/2014) to maintain the government recommended seven-year landbank based on this provision rate, however the allocated sites proposed in the emerging MLP (should they be brought forward and be permitted) have the potential to increase the landbank significantly. - 5.4.
 Previously, an annual apportionment for crushed rock (limestone) for Milton Keynes has not been required to be identified.
-It is still not considered necessary.
+It is still not considered appropriate.
 Limestone for use as building stone is however supported in plan policy.
 Likewise, through the plan, policies support the continued production of secondary and recycled aggregates as alternatives to primary aggregates, but with a limited supply contribution it is not considered necessary to set an annual provision target.